 There is time for you to find an alternative course via Clearing, to resit exams or take a year out and re-apply for entry next year.
-Take a look through the other Clearing FAQs here and read through our advice on applying for further advice.
+Take a look through the other Clearing FAQs and read through advice on applying.

 You might want to consider asking your first choice university what you can do over the coming year to make a successful application next year, such as volunteer work, work experience, or simply better grades.